kamiakhs/kamiak.org/hw.md

 # Tips for Effectively Managing Homework - The Levi Principle
 1. Do your homework the moment you get the chance to, and this includes during school.
 Doing so helps make use of time that you would otherwise waste.
 It also provides a better work environment as it is more difficult to get sidetracked.
-2. Complete your homework as quickly as possible: This can easily halve the time it takes.
-It also helps from getting sidetracked.
-3. This blends into the 2nd rule, but either put your all towards homework, or enjoy your free time.
-Not fully committing to either will only waste your time.
+2. FULLY COMMIT: Put ***your all*** in towards your homework and complete it ***as quickly and efficiently as possible***: This can easily halve the time it takes and also helps from getting sidetracked.
+Not fully committing to homework or leisure will only waste your time.
 4. These rules can be disregarded *only* in the pursuit of sleep and the like.